Greatnest/radio-amateur-exam-notes/00_license.md

 	- Signal **de** for **from** shall be sent `once`
 	- Call-sign of the calling station `3 times`
 	- Call sent `3 times` at interval of `2 minutes`
-	- Calling shall cease and may not be resumed until after an interval `15 minutes`
+	- Calling shall cease and may not be resumed until after an interval of `15 minutes`
 - Conversant with the accepted international Q codes
 - Call sign must be sent for identification purpose at the beginning and end of each period of transmission
 - Prefix for Singapore licensed stations is `9V`